 - Dancing specialisms – If you’ve specialised in a certain type(s) of dance, make it clear.
 Classical ballet?
 Modern stage dance?
 Street?
 Musical theatre?

 - Relevant experience – Give a well-rounded summary of your dancing experience.
 You could mention the number of years you’ve been working as a dancer, the choreographers and/or companies you’ve worked with, the venues you’ve performed at and the type of roles (TV, commercial, theatrical etc…) you’ve gained.
 Remember to tailor this to the job you’re applying for, pinpointing any relevant experience you hold.

 - Accomplishments – The aim is to stand out and make an impact, so anything which sets you apart from the rest, should be noted in your profile.
 For example, you could highlight any particularly impressive roles you’ve carried out, leading choreographers you’ve worked with, notable venus you’ve performed at or exemplary feedback you’ve received for a performance.

 Quick tip: Careless spelling mistakes will make your CV look unprofessional.
-Make use of a free writing assistant tool, such as Grammarly, to check it over for errors.
+Make use of our CV builder, to check it over for errors.

 Core skills section

 Just underneath your profile, use 2-3 columns of bullet points to document your relevant dancing skills and specialisms.

 This should also be tailored to the role, highlighting the skills or disciplines mentioned in the job advertisement.